-day and register it on Wednesday, but someone else starts using it in Baltimore on Tuesday?
+A system of registration based on actual use suffers from a timing problem.
+You're only allowed to register a mark after you own it through use it in commerce.
+What if you start using the mark in Seattle on Monday and register it on Wednesday, but someone else starts using it in Baltimore on Tuesday?
 Or worse, what if they get wind of your plans and start using it on Tuesday and register it that same day?
-This is a headache for local restaurants and convenience stores; it is a nightmare for national brands planning major product launches, because of the risk of an interloper jumping in line between the company commits its marketing pipeline to a mark and when it has enough use to register the mark.
+This is a headache for local restaurants and convenience stores; it is a nightmare for national brands planning major product launches.

 Another downside of registration based on actual use is that the system all but guarantees litigation over which uses are sufficient to create enough rights for registration.
 In Blue Bell, Inc. v.
 Farah Manufacturing Co., Inc., for example, two competing companies tried to launch TIME OUT lines of menswear.
 Farah shipped one pair of TIME OUT slacks to each of twelve regional managers on July 3, 1973.
 Meanwhile, Blue Bell slapped TIME OUT labels on several hundred pairs of its existing MR. HICKS slacks and shipped them out starting on July 5.
 Farah started shipping to customers in quantity in September and Blue Bell started in October.
 Farah won, based on its September shipments, but that is beside the point.
-It was an embarassment that the trademark system let things get to this point at all.
+It was an embarrassment that the trademark system let things get to this point at all.
 Companies selling millions of dollars worth of goods in good faith should not find themselves locked in a trademark conflict where priority turns on such minute and hard-to-predict details.
-63

-This is the problem that federal intent-to-use applications under Lanham Act section 1(b) solve:
+This is the problem that federal intent-to-use (or ITU) applications under Lanham Act section 1(b) solve:

-A person who has a bona fide intention, under circumstances showing the good faith of such person, to use a trademark in commerce may request registration of its trademark on the principal register hereby established by paying the prescribed fee and filing in the Patent and Trademark Office an application . . .
-64
+A person who has a bona fide intention, under circumstances showing the good faith of such person, to use a trademark in commerce may request registration of its trademark on the principal register hereby established by paying the prescribed fee and filing in the Patent and Trademark Office an application ...